MPrevide/flowbroker/lib/README.md

 ### How to build your own node and add in to Dojot

-This section explains how to build the nodes in a generic way, if you want specific instructions, please, consult the node's documentation.
+This section explains how to build the nodes in a generic way.

 Build the docker image: